wave103x/rsschool-cv/cv.md

 ## About me
 My goal is to master a new profession.
 My passion is to realize own ideas into working projects.
 I have some knowledge and practice in design so I need skills to implement it at code.

-I resort asking help in a pinch, prefer to find information by myself commonly.
 In working at a team I appreciate calmness, proffesional approach, mutual understanding and respect.

 ## Code experience
 I'm learning C for foundamential computer science understanding and HTML, CSS, JavaSctipt, Git at RS School.